-Since launching the LetsGo Digital Mall, Letshego's regional subsidiaries have focused their local campaigns on registering both existing and potential customers on the Mall.
+Since launching the LetsGo Digital Mall, Letshego's regional subsidiaries have focused their local potential customers on the Mall.
 At the end of 2021, over 93 000 customers had registered.
-Within the next 3 months this figure had increased to 500 000.
-This shows the exponential rate with which our customers are being attracted to the Digital Mall.
+Within the next 3 months this figure had increased to 500 000. customers are being attracted to the Digital Mall.
 In addition, during 2021, our digital adoption rate lifted to 78%.
 This notable increase in a short space of time is a proof point that our strategic delivery is meeting the aspirations of our target customers.

 As an example, in Botswana our customer base ranged between 30 000 and 40 000 when we were offering our traditional DAS business.
 Today in Botswana we have over 110 000 registered customers signed up for the Digital Mall.
-This goes to show that not only are we moving our existing customers onto the platform, but more than 50% of the customers who are registering are new.
+This goes customers onto the platform, but more than 50% of the customers who are registering are new.
 Since roll-out to Uganda we now have over 120 000 registered customers.
-This shows how quickly customers are responding to our digital offering.
+This shows how quickly customers are responding to our digital offering